 Usually I’m not very interested in these kind of financial / commercial stories, so why am I telling you this?
 Well, Rumasa and Nueva Rumasa have drastically changed the sherry industry over the last 50 years, even beyond recognition I would say.

 The euphoric Rumasa ‘success story’ led to a huge increase of vineyard surface in the sherry area, from around 7.000 to 23.000 hectares.
 Production was brought to an enormous scale while at the same time artificially blowing up demand figures through huge credit deals and a ‘wine lake’ in England.
 Vague products were sold to supermarkets in large ‘buyers own brand’ deals.
 Everything was focused on sales numbers, while at the same time starting a downward spiral of lowering prices, both towards grape growers and towards retailers.
-Roughly speaking, this was achieved in two ways: lowering costs (through the rapid modernization of the industry and through upscaling) as well as lowering quality.
+Roughly speaking, this was achieved in two ways: lowering costs (through the rapid modernization of the industry and through upscaling) as well as lowering quality, which was probably the biggest problem in the long run because it highly influenced the consumer perception of sherry, a problem the industry is still struggling with today.
 Add to this the fact that so much volume was controlled by only a few people (Rumasa controlled over on third of all bodegas at one point) and you get an explosive situation for the entire region.

 A traditionally calm and friendly market was turned upside down.
 Following the scandals, bodegas were sold, sold again, split, merged, and numerous brands changed owners.
 Due to the lowering prices many competitors were forced to close down.
 In 1960 there were 350+ bodegas and now there are around 60.
-Even the bodegas that survived were now confronted with a market largely based on cheap supermarket blends: low quality and not generating any profit.
+Rumasa may have been at the pinnacle but it wasn’t the only responsible for this crisis: the bodegas that survived were now confronted with a market largely based on cheap supermarket blends, offering low quality and not generating profit.
 Consumers eventually turned away from such products which led to important declines in sales – a decline that still hasn’t been halted today.
 At the end of the 1970’s, over 150 million liters of sherry were exported each year.
 In 2017 that was a mere 20 million.
-The sherry business still hasn’t recovered from Rumasa.
+Even though the sherry business has been working hard to present much higher quality standards and regain the trust of wine drinkers, sherry wines still haven’t recovered from Rumasa.

 What happened to the wines?